markkurossi/iql/README.md

 1972; 200;   99
 ```

-The fields can be processing with the following IQL code:
+The fields can be processed with the following IQL code:

 ```sql
 SELECT data.'0' AS Year,